menu

 Overview

 New Milford is a tiny borough located in the state of Pennsylvania.
 With a population of 803 people and just one neighborhood, New Milford is the 884th largest community in Pennsylvania.
-New Milford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in New Milford was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Occupations and Workforce

-New Milford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, New Milford is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, New Milford is a borough of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in New Milford who work in office and administrative support (14.46%), sales jobs (12.92%), and personal care services (10.46%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.69% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.